Frequently Asked Questions

-Patients may be eligible for a rebate from Medicare under a Chronic Disease Management (CDM) Plan for both Osteopathy and Podiatry.
+Patients may be eligible for a rebate from Medicare under a Chronic Disease Management (CDM) Plan for Osteopathy, Exercise Physiology and Podiatry.
 This must be in place and initiated by a GP before treatment commences.

 HICAPS facilities are available for on-the-spot health fund claims.
-As long as you bring your membership card, and your private health fund covers osteopathic or podiatry services in their extras packages, then you will only pay the gap on the day.
+As long as you bring your membership card, and your private health fund covers osteopathic, exercise physiology or podiatry services in their extras packages, then you will only pay the gap on the day.

 Our practitioners are all registered to treat third party patients.